Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/04_data_exchange_needs.md

 Seismic system information can be partitioned into four main categories:

-- **Catalog:** Catalog data includes processed attributes related to seismic events: time, location, magnitude, amplitude (PPV, PPA), classification, *P*P- and *S*S-wave picks, and moment tensor/focal mechanism data.
+- **Catalog:** Catalog data includes processed attributes related to seismic events: time, location, magnitude, amplitude (PPV, PPA), classification, *P*- and *S*-wave picks, and moment tensor/focal mechanism data.

 - **Inventory:** Details the seismic network, stations, and sensor configurations.
 This includes sensor location, type, response, and orientations.
 Inventory data should facilitate necessary data manipulation for analysis.

 - **Waveform:** Raw or event-triggered time-series data recorded by the instruments, foundational for all seismic analyses.

 - **Velocities/Travel Time Grids:** Required for location, magnitude calculation, and moment tensor inversion.
-Allows for ray tracing and wavefield rotation to isolate P- and S-waves.
+Allows for ray tracing and wavefield rotation to isolate *P*- and *S*-waves.

 Information in these categories must be internally coherent, enabling straightforward cross-referencing and understanding of data provenance and relationships.